 There were no declarations of interest.

-To consider the attached report from the Cabinet Member for Quality of Place / Director of Economy
+To consider the attached report from the Cabinet Member for Cabinet Member for Quality of Place / Director of Economy

-This work includes a refreshed version of our long-term, statutory local transport plan - the Greater Manchester Transport Strategy 2040 - and a final version of Our Five-Year Delivery Plan (2020-2025) which sets out the practical actions planned to deliver the Strategy over the next 5 years.
-In addition, ten new Local Implementation Plans have also been prepared (one for each Greater Manchester council) setting out transport priorities and smaller interventions to achieve these ambitions at a local level.
+Consideration was given to a report of the Cabinet Member for Quality of Place / Director of Economy setting out a refreshed version of the long-term, statutory local transport plan - the Greater Manchester Transport Strategy 2040 - and a final version of Our Five-Year Delivery Plan (2020-2025); setting out the practical actions planned to deliver the Strategy over the next 5 years.
+In addition, ten new Local Implementation Plans had also been prepared (one for each Greater Manchester council) setting out transport priorities and smaller interventions to achieve these ambitions at a local level.

-a) to endorse the refreshed Greater Manchester Transport Strategy 2040 and the final version of Our Five-Year Delivery Plan for approval by the Greater Manchester Combined Authority;
+1. That Cabinet be recommended to approve to endorse the refreshed Greater Manchester Transport Strategy 2040 and the final version of Our Five-Year Delivery Plan.

 To consider the attached report from the Cabinet Member for A Thriving Economy / Director of Economy

-This report sets out background information that gives an overview of what the GMSF 2020 is and why it is being produced.
-It gives an overview of what the GMSF 2020 is planning for across Greater Manchester and highlights the key proposals for housing, employment and infrastructure in Rochdale and the justification for the approach taken.
-It also describes the key benefits that the GMSF 2020 will bring to Rochdale and examines the implications of Covid-19 and the recently released Planning White Paper before setting out when and how consultation on the GMSF 2020 will take place.
+The Cabinet Member for A Thriving Economy set out some background information providing an overview of what the GMSF 2020 is and why it was being produced as well as highlighting the key proposals for housing, employment and infrastructure in Rochdale and the justification for the approach taken.
+Members were advised of the key benefits that the GMSF 2020 would bring to Rochdale.